soedinglab/transannot/README.md

 ## Workflow dependencies

 - PLASS - should be installed separately, see [corresponding repository](https://github.com/soedinglab/plass).
-After installation please copy/move PLASS to the current working directory.
+To perform *de novo* assembly, it is required to install PLASS to the current working directory.
-- MMseqs2 - will be installed as a library of TransAnnot

 ## Before starting